Colored Markov polycategories and diagrammatic differentiation: Colored kernel slotwise composition and diagram semantics

+\begin{definition}[Interface expansion] Let $D$ be a finite acyclic CKSC diagram in a CMP $\PC$.
+The interface expansion of $D$, denoted by $\widehat{D}$, is the finite acyclic KSC diagram obtained as follows.
+For every vertex $u\in V(D)$, $\widehat{D}$ has a vertex labelled by the same kernel $k_u$.
+For every internal wire $e=((u,p),(v,q),f_e)$ of $D$, the diagram $\widehat{D}$ has an additional unary vertex, called the interface vertex associated with $e$, labelled by the interface kernel $\kappa_{f_e;B_{u,p},A_{v,q}}:B_{u,p}\to A_{v,q}$.
 The $p$-th output slot of $u$ is connected to the input slot of this interface vertex, and the output slot of the interface vertex is connected to the $q$-th input slot of $v$.
+The external input and output profiles of $\widehat{D}$ are the same as those of $D$. \end{definition}